cvmiller/v6brouter/README.md

 ## Dependencies

-Script requires `ebtables`, `iptables`, `brctl` and must be run via `sudo` or as root, as it is making changes to bridging and iptables in kernel space.
+Script requires `ebtables`, `iptables`, `brctl`, `ip` and must be run via `sudo` or as root, as it is making changes to bridging and iptables in kernel space.
+It has been tested with Ubuntu 14.04 LTS.

+It also assumes that two (2) interfaces are available for brouting.

 ## Limitations

 The script assumes /24 IPv4 subnets.

+The script does **NOT** configure any firewall.
+Do not recommend using this for a device directly connected to the internet without first adding firewall rules.

 ## Contributors